uqcybersquad/constitution/constitution.md

 ## Part Eighteen: Business to be transacted at Annual General Meeting

 **18a.** The following business must be transacted at every annual general meeting:
-- **a)** The receiving of the statement of income and expenditure, assets and liabilities for the last financial year prepared by the Treasurer.
+- **18a.i.** The receiving of the statement of income and expenditure, assets and liabilities for the last financial year prepared by the Treasurer.
-- **b)** The receiving of reports from the President and Secretary.
+- **18a.ii.** The receiving of reports from the President and Secretary.
-- **c)** The receiving of the auditor’s report on the financial affairs of the Squad for the last financial year.
+- **18a.iii.** The receiving of the auditor’s report on the financial affairs of the Squad for the last financial year.
-- **d)** The presenting of the audited statement to the meeting for adoption.
+- **18a.iv.** The presenting of the audited statement to the meeting for adoption.
-- **e)** The election of members of the Management Committee.
+- **18a.v.** The election of members of the Management Committee.
-- **f)** The appointment of an auditor who shall be the nominee of the Union for club/societies or an independent auditor or who must be a member of the Institute of Chartered Accountants in Australia or the Australian Association of Accountants or a successor to either of these bodies.
+- **18a.vi.** The appointment of an auditor who shall be the nominee of the Union for club/societies or an independent auditor or who must be a member of the Institute of Chartered Accountants in Australia or the Australian Association of Accountants or a successor to either of these bodies.
-- **g)** The appointment of life members of the Squad.
+- **18a.vii.** The appointment of life members of the Squad.
-- **h)** The minutes of the annual general meeting shall be submitted to the clubs and Societies Administration Officer within seven (7) days of the annual general meeting.
+- **18a.viii.** The minutes of the annual general meeting shall be submitted to the clubs and Societies Administration Officer within seven (7) days of the annual general meeting.
-- **i)** Where there is a tied vote, the issue will be deemed to have been resolved in the negative.
+- **18a.ix.** Where there is a tied vote, the issue will be deemed to have been resolved in the negative.

 ## Part Nineteen: Special General Meeting

 **19a.** The Secretary shall convene a special general meeting by sending out notice of the meeting within fourteen (14) days of:
-- **1\)** Being directed to do so by the Management Committee.
+- **19a.i.** Being directed to do so by the Management Committee.
-- **2\)** Being given a requisition in writing signed by not less than one-third (1/3) of the members presently on the Management Committee or from ordinary members not less than the number of members required for a quorum at a general meeting as per 20a.
+- **19a.ii.** Being given a requisition in writing signed by not less than one-third (1/3) of the members presently on the Management Committee or from ordinary members not less than the number of members required for a quorum at a general meeting as per 20a.

 **19b.** A requisition mentioned in subsection 19a.2 shall clearly state the reasons why such special general meeting is being convened and the nature of the business to be transacted thereat.